May 01, 2020

 When discussing whether or not a company should outsource their IT department to a managed service provider (MSP), the first step is to understand exactly what an MSP is.

-MSPs are the guardians of IT, delivering ongoing monitoring and management of client applications (email, website, security, etc.) and IT infrastructure remotely.
+An MSP is an outsourced IT professional who provides ongoing services to clients based on a recurring revenue model.
+MSPs deliver ongoing monitoring and management of client applications (email, website, security, etc.) and IT infrastructure.
 This is typically accomplished through remote monitoring services, which allows them to keep tabs on the health of their clients’ IT environments, change and update systems, and troubleshoot problems.
-MSPs closely monitor a wide variety of IT solutions a business has implemented, including web apps, desktop and server management software, backup and disaster recovery, storage management tools and security software.
+MSPs closely monitor a wide variety of IT solutions a business has implemented, including web apps, desktop and server management software, backup solutions and IT disaster recovery plans, storage management tools and security software.

 Small businesses outsource IT to ensure all their business systems, operations and networks remain up and running.
 Managed service providers take a proactive approach to IT.
 Rather than waiting for something to break or shut down, MSPs ensure a customer’s IT can avoid most tech issues in the first place.
 This is huge because IT-related downtime can have a devastating impact on revenue and reputation—especially for smaller businesses trying to grow.